indiser/Manga-Website/Readme.md

 ## 🎪 Bonus: Easter Eggs

-- The code has exactly 3 TODO comments that will never be done
-- There's a commented-out `requests` import (RIP, you tried)
+- There's a commented-out `requests` import at the top (RIP, you tried your best)
-- The PDF cleanup thread waits 2 seconds (I tested 1 second, it was too fast)
+- The PDF cleanup thread waits exactly 2 seconds (I tested 1 second, it was too fast)
 - The search input placeholder says "Enter ID, Name, or Tags" but accepts your hopes and dreams
+- I import `json` twice at the top (one wasn't enough apparently)
+- I import `request` twice in the same line (Flask was feeling lonely)
+- There's an unused `itertools` import (I had plans, okay?)
 - The error messages are more helpful than most documentation
 - I used `time.sleep()` in production code (don't tell anyone)
+- There's a variable called `entry` that points to `entry.json` but it's never used (mystery feature?)
+- CSS class detection replaced hardcoded tag IDs after the Great Deprecation
+- The code has defensive checks for URLs with multiple "galleries/" strings (don't ask why this happens)

 ---